 |It does not go well.|

-Clive tells Rose his theory about how the Doctor’s an alien traveling through history (yeah, right), and Rose heads back to the car.
+Clive tells Rose his theory about how the Doctor’s an alien traveling through history... which she doesn't exactly believe.
+So she winds up heading back to the car.
 When she gets there, she admits to Mickey that he was definitely right about Clive being a bit crazy.
 Also, Rose is pretty freaking unobservant, since she hasn’t noticed that Mickey is suddenly acting very odd and is looking very much like a sex doll.

 Mickey: “Tell me about the Doctor and what he’s planning and I can help you, Rose.”